event4u-app/data-helpers/OPTIONAL_DEPENDENCIES.md

 ## Performance

-**Polyfills have minimal performance impact:**
+**Framework detection has minimal performance impact:**

-- Polyfills are only loaded if Laravel classes don't exist (one-time check)
+- Class existence checks happen once per request
-- Polyfill implementations are lightweight and optimized
+- No overhead when framework classes are not used
-- No runtime overhead when using real Laravel classes
+- Optimal performance with native framework implementations

 ## Compatibility Matrix